darinz/DL/01_Math/15_information_theory.md

 **Code Annotations:**
 - Calculates and visualizes cross-entropy and KL divergence for different prediction scenarios.
 - Shows how loss increases as predictions diverge from the true distribution.
+- Ensures numerical stability by avoiding log(0).
+- **Try it:** Change the predicted distributions to see how the loss changes!

 ---